-Late Assignments Policy: Any assignment in this course may be submitted after its due date, up until 11:59 pm on the last day of the course for 80% credit.
+Late Assignments Policy: All late assignments may be submitted and considered for up to 80 percent credit by 11:59 pm on the last day of the course.

 Attendance

 - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
 For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences. - All students are responsible for maintaining their own enrollment status.
 Changes in status, drops for example, will not automatically be conducted by the instructor.
 Should circumstances merit prolonged periods of absence for any given student, he or she should notify the instructor regarding his or her intentions regarding course completion.
 Prolonged absences will not automatically result in a "drop" from the course.